 Consciousness can express itself as awareness.
 Some things and some people are more aware than others.
 If I am the cosmos made conscious, are we cosmic consciousness, the Observer of a grand experiment?
 Come and see why this theory makes more sense than most religions.

 We understand that consciousness is “the tool” connecting our awareness to this reality.
 It’s a marvelous tool.
-It supports our cognizance, and it is the platform for our default states of consciousness, waking, sleeping, and dreaming.
+It supports all our default states of awareness, waking, sleeping, and dreaming.
 It is also the doorway of altered or higher states.
-It’s a tool made for exploring reality, and it prompts us to ask additional questions.
+It’s a tool made for exploring reality.
+It’s a method for asking the universe questions.

 “We are the cosmos made conscious and life is the means by which the universe understands itself.” ― Brian Cox

 The most obvious question is who or what is doing the exploring?
 Who is the Observer of our consciousness?
 Is it “me” doing the exploring?
 Or is it much more?
 Could we simply be a part of the cosmic consciousness?
 Is our life experience part of a more extraordinary, complex experiment?